Aliases for HLA-A Gene

 GeneCards Summary for HLA-A Gene

 HLA-A (Major Histocompatibility Complex, Class I, A) is a Protein Coding gene.
 Diseases associated with HLA-A include Severe Cutaneous Adverse Reaction and Birdshot Chorioretinopathy.
-Among its related pathways are HIV Life Cycle and Measles.
+Among its related pathways are Antigen processing-Cross presentation and Nef-mediates down modulation of cell surface receptors by recruiting them to clathrin adapters.
 Gene Ontology (GO) annotations related to this gene include peptide antigen binding.
 An important paralog of this gene is HLA-B.

 UniProtKB/Swiss-Prot Summary for HLA-A Gene